Free U.S. shipping on orders $45+ · Subscribe & save

 • User l theanine reviews are genuinely split, and much of the dissatisfaction traces back to unrealistic expectations or incorrect dosing.

-• The combination of L-theanine and caffeine outperforms either compound alone for focus and attention, according to multiple studies.
+• The combination of L-theanine and caffeine outperforms either compound alone for focus and attention, according to multiple systematic reviews.

 • Dose matters more than most people realize.
 The clinical sweet spot is 100 to 400 mg, and many users underdose.